FuelLabs/fuels-rs/docs/src/calling-contracts/variable-outputs.md

 `with_variable_output_policy` sets the policy regarding variable outputs.
 You can either set the number of variable outputs yourself by providing `VariableOutputPolicy::Exactly(n)` or let the SDK estimate it for you with `VariableOutputPolicy::EstimateMinimum`.
 A variable output indicates that the amount and the owner may vary based on transaction execution.
 <!-- with_variable_output_policy:example:end -->

+> **Note:** `VariableOutputPolicy::EstimateMinimum` works by dry-running the transaction with additional variable outputs and counting how many are used.
+Avoid relying on automatic estimation when the script or contract logic changes based on the number of variable outputs available.
+In those cases, prefer `VariableOutputPolicy::Exactly(n)` with the number of outputs your call can use.

 > **Note:** that the Sway `lib-std` function `mint_to_address` calls `transfer_to_address` under the hood, so you need to call `with_variable_output_policy` in the Rust SDK tests like you would for `transfer_to_address`.